samlaihei/XQz5/README.md

 - Wavelength: observed frame wavelength in units of angstroms
 - Flux: observed frame flux in units of erg/s/cm2/angstrom
 - eFlux: observed frame flux standard deviation error in the same units as the Flux column

+## Cite this

+The preferred citation is coming soon.